ZahraSafaei1272/WebScraping/README.md

 - Extracts genres from the official IMDb dataset (title.basics.tsv)
 - Scrapes movie details (budget, worldwide gross, runtime, ratings and vote counts)
 - Computes popularity scores for actors and directors

+   For each actor/director:

+  - The “Known For” section on the actor’s IMDb page is scraped

+  - Star ratings of the listed movies are extracted

+  - The actor/director’s popularity score is computed as the mean of these ratings

+  - This score is used as a proxy for actor popularity and cached locally to avoid repeated scraping.

 - Uses SQLite for caching and resumable scraping
 - Exports the final dataset to CSV